lucatacconi/crunz-ui/.github/README.md

 * Apache and PHP 7.1.3 or newer, with rewrite.load module enabled
 * Composer

-***It is important that the system clock is correctly synchronized.
-In case of unsynchronized clock there could be misalignments in the execution of the tasks or in the management of the user sessions.***
+> :warning: It is important that the system clock is correctly synchronized.
+In case of unsynchronized clock there could be misalignments in the execution of the tasks or in the management of the user sessions.

 It is advisable to use npm to keep the server time synchronized.